JasinskiLuk/DapperTesting/README.md

-# DapperTesting
+# TestingProject

 WebApp for testing new features.

-It's not only for testing Dapper, but this was my first step with this app.
-Now I use it for testing everything what I need to do in WebApps.
+I use it for testing everything what I need to do in WebApps.
-E.g. Viewbags, tuple, etc.
+E.g. Viewbags, tuple, Dapper, API etc.